-Every vacation or city trip has to be tasty and well prepared.
+Every vacation or city trip has to be tasty and well-prepared.
 And I'm helping you.
 It is my passion to tell you more about Venice Information.
 So, let's start with these...

-1. Do all citizen in Venice have a boat?
+1. Do all citizens in Venice have a boat?
 This assumption is what you think if you watch the water traffic closely.
 Many Venice residents need a boat to work.
 One in Two families possesses a pleasure boat.

 2. How expensive is a gondola boat?
-A new black traditional gondola costs about EUR 15,000 and maintenance is costly.
-They are just about 10 meters long, almost 1.5 meters wide and weighs 350 kg.
+A new traditional black gondola costs about €15,000, and maintenance is costly.
+They are about 10 meters long, almost 1.5 meters wide, and weigh 350 kg.
 Read more about this typical Venetian boat >

-4. How deep is the Venice lagoon?
+4. How deep is the Venice Lagoon?
 At its maximum between 15 m (49 ft) and 20 m (65 ft).

 9. How does the sewage in Venice work?
 People told me that most sewage goes directly into the canals in Venice without treatment.

 11. Virus outbreaks in Venice.
 What effect does that have?
 Can you still go there?
 Venice has had the plague and other virus outbreaks for centuries.
 The city, therefore, has experience with it.
-Between the years 1361 and 1528, there were about 22 bubonic plague outbreaks in Venice.
+Between 1361 and 1528, there were about 22 bubonic plague outbreaks in Venice.
 Read the Venice facts about viruses in Venice >

 Others are against this extra tourist tax.
 They are afraid Venice will turn into a theme park.
 Here you can read about this tourist tax in Venice.